(The set up of a traditional game of Spades)

 Points are rewarded in the following fashion.
 If a player makes their number of bids, 10 points are given to each trick made.
 Additionally, 1 point is given to each trick made over the initial bids.
 For example, if a player places 5 bids at the start of the round and makes 6 tricks, the player is given 51 points at the end of the round.
 50 points are given for meeting the initial 5 bids and 1 point for the additional trick.
 0 points are given to players who fail to win the number of tricks they bid.

 Rounds normally continue till a player reaches 500 points to win the whole game.

 Let us say that the dealer places down a Jack of Hearts as the lead card.
-The next player has 3 cards of the same suit but, none of them beat a Jack.
-The player sloughs the round and places a 7 of Hearts on the table.
-The third player does not have any Hearts so, they are able to place their Ace of Clubs on the table, winning the trick so far.
-The fourth player, however, also does not have any Hearts and they place their 2 of Spades on the table.
+The next player has 3 cards of the Heart suit but, none of them beat a Jack.
+Player #2 sloughs the round and places a 7 of Hearts on the table.
+The third player places down an Ace of Hearts, winning the trick so far.
+The fourth player does not have any Hearts and they place their 2 of Spades on the table.
 Because Spades trump the deck, the fourth player wins the trick and becomes the next dealer.